furryalt/song-sorting-machine/README.md

 they warned you about this didnt they?
 "dont run a strangers code"
 but you didnt listen did you?
+well look where you are now.

-anyway, i have no idea why you are here for this why you want an artists songs sorted into alphabetical order this started off so i could splice freddy mercury lyrics together but  for some reason i had to also include searching artists i might include individual songs search later idk
+anyway, i have no idea why you are here for this why you want an artists songs sorted into alphabetical order this started off so i could splice freddy mercury voice clips together easier for a joke but  for some reason i had to also include searching artists